pawelniesiolowski/data_structures/explanation_1.md

 Also, to keep time complexity constant, I map timestamps to dictionary keys and vice versa.

 Time complexity is always O(1).
-Space complexity is also O(1), because the cache always stores the same number of elements (recently used after exceeding capacity).
+Space complexity is also O(n), where "n" is number of elements in cache (cache capacity).